Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 If you want your Powerwall to keep your home running during a power cut, make sure the quote explicitly includes backup capability.

 Not every battery installation automatically provides whole-home backup.
-Backup design depends on the system, property, circuits, Gateway setup and what you want to keep running during an outage.
+Backup design depends on the property, circuits, Gateway setup and what you want to keep running during an outage.

 Ask your installer: